satya164/PocketGear/README.md

-# PokeDB
+# PocketGear

-PokeDB is a clean and simple Pokédex app for Pokémon GO you'll ever need, made by Pokémon enthusiasts to help you trainers get the best out of your Pokémons.
+PocketGear is a clean and simple Pokédex app for Pokémon GO you'll ever need, made by Pokémon enthusiasts to help you trainers get the best out of your Pokémons.

 [Download for iOS](https://itunes.apple.com/in/app/pokedb/id1143037838) | [Download for Android](https://play.google.com/store/apps/details?id=com.wibblystuff.poke)